The Lion's Busy: Plot

 Leo makes another attempt to get up the tree, now using climbing hooks to avoid any attempt by Beaky to make him slip again.
 Seeing this, a startled Beaky thinks fast and, out of nowhere, adds on the trunk of another tree to give Leo more trunk to climb.
 Leo is initially shocked and frustrated by this, but continues his climb, only to find out that Beaky has added yet another tree trunk to the tree.
 Leo keeps on climbing up more and more added-on trunks until he finally reaches the top, where he hopes to find Beaky.
 But Beaky has since flown down to the bottom and starts to chop the tree down, with Leo still in it.
 Leo is frightened by this, as he has now climbed up to an incredible height, and he tries to dissuade Beaky from chopping.
 But Beaky chops it down, anyway, and Leo crashes to the ground, feeling dazed afterwards.
 He comes to his senses seconds later and smells Beaky attempting to cook his tail, which he has now tied up to look like sausage links.

 Finally fed up with Beaky, the dimwitted Leo tries to escape to the Moon by a rocket.
 Unfortunately, by the time he arrives, he finds Beaky already there, waiting to eat him.
 Leo hides in a cave on the moon and barricades himself inside for years.
 But the stress and paranoia of knowing that Beaky is outside, still waiting to eat him, finally gets to him one day, and he, now elderly, comes out to surrender himself to him.
 But so many years have gone by, Beaky, who also is elderly, can no longer eat meat, instead only being able to eat marshmallows, one of which he offers Leo.

+Home media

+The Lion's Busy is available uncut and restored on Looney Tunes Platinum Collection: Volume 2.